The Company’s gender pay gap report for the pay period including 5 April 2020 is as follows:

 Mariposa Care Group Limited appoint, train, develop and promote on the basis of merit and ability.
 We are committed to ensuring that existing members of staff, job applicants, and workers are treated fairly in an environment which is free from any form of discrimination.

-The median gender pay gap of 0% evidences that men and women are not paid differently for the same or equivalent work.
+The median gender pay gap of 0% evidences that men and women in the same job role are paid the same rate of pay.

 The workforce is typical of the sector with a higher proportion of female employees compared to male.
 This is evident in the gender bonus gap – which is 100% – as only home managers were in receipt of a bonus and the gender of all home managers at the time of reporting was 100% female.

 Mariposa Care Group Limited’s recruitment strategy and learning and development opportunities are open to both men and women equally.
-However, it is important to continue to review attracting more men to the sector and roles in Band D pay quartile to continue to create a more even gender balance in the workplace.
+However, it is important to continue to review attracting more men to the care sector in all job roles by reviewing our values-based recruitment processes and robust exit interview processes.
+We are also monitoring team members in Band D pay quartile to continue to create a more even gender balance in the workplace.